vinceau/project-clippi/README.md

 ## Usage

-To use make combo videos using Project Clippi, check out [this guide](https://medium.com/@vinceau/how-to-make-combo-videos-using-project-clippi-6bf2758f546e).
+To make combo videos using Project Clippi, check out [this guide](https://medium.com/@vinceau/how-to-make-combo-videos-using-project-clippi-6bf2758f546e).

 To take advantage of real-time game events you will need to connect Project Clippi to a Slippi source.
 You can connect to a console source using the [Slippi Desktop App](https://slippi.gg/downloads) as a relay, or connect to a folder that has live SLP files being written to it. e.g. Slippi Dolphin.
 Follow the links below based on what source you are connecting to.